superpowers04/Super-Engine/example_mods/readme.txt

 This file might look weird inside of Notepad, I highly recommend using Notepad++, SublimeText or VSCode for editing and reading text files

+If this file is confusing or you need help, feel free to join the Discord server and ask for help https://discord.gg/28GPGTRuuR

 FOLDERS AND WHAT THEY MEAN:
+ - stages | Where custom stages go
+ - characters | Where custom characters go
  - charts | Where charts will go.
 You can just put the json files, inst and voices in a folder and Super Engine will automatically read them
- - characters | Where custom characters go
  - noteassets | You can put a png and xml from note skins here
  - weeks | Where weeks go, eventually there should be documentation on how to make them at https://github.com/superpowers04/Super-Engine/wiki
  - packs | You can make folders and then put charts and characters inside of them to organise your charts, characters and add pack specific scripts without having 20 copies of the same script.
 While this isn't required, it might make your mods folder less of a mess